tommy-iasia/threejs-first-samples/221116 wave/README.md

 We need create our own **velocity** attribute by ourselves.
 For example, we create a velocity **number**.
 Positive number represents that the box is moving upward in y-axis.
 Negative number means downward.

-We apply the velocity to position in every tick for every box.
+We apply our velocity to ThreeJS's mesh's position in every tick for every box.

 ```ts
 for (const box of boxes) {